Parallel surface defects, Hecke operators, and quantum Hitchin system: Hecke operator and parallel surface defects

 then the remaining part of the image of the Hecke operator obeys the $n$-point conformal Ward identities.
 All in all, it implies that the Hecke operator maps the space of $n$-point twisted coinvariants to itself, with the coefficient valued in $K_{\BP^1} ^{-\frac{N-1}{2}}$.

-As explained in section \ref{subsec:regdefcoin}, the $\EN=2$ gauge theory in the presence of the regular monodromy surface defect provides a distinguished basis $\Psi(\mathbf{a})$ of the space of twisted coinvariants, enumerated by the Coulomb moduli $\mathbf{a}$.
-Our claim is that this basis diagonalizes the action of the Hecke operator.
-For this, we use the equivalence of the Hecke modification of the basis element, constructed as the twisted coinvariant with a further insertion of the special bi-infinite module, and the parallel surface defects in the $\EN=2$ gauge theory.
+As explained in section \ref{subsec:regdefcoin}, the $\EN=2$ gauge theory in the presence of the regular monodromy surface defect provides a distinguished family $\Psi(\mathbf{a})$ of twisted coinvariants, enumerated by the Coulomb moduli $\mathbf{a}$.
+Our claim is that these elements diagonalize the action of the Hecke operator.
+For this, we use the equivalence of the Hecke modification, constructed as the twisted coinvariant with a further insertion of the special bi-infinite module, and the parallel surface defects in the $\EN=2$ gauge theory.
 In this identification, the reduced twisted coinvariant $\U(y)$ appearing in \eqref{eq:HeckeOp} is given by \eqref{eq:G-F-N}.
 If we gather the $(\m_\o)_{\o=0} ^{N-1}$ part (we shift the subscripts so that $\o$ runs from $0$ to $N-1$),

 where we changed the integration variables to $(y_\o)_{\o=0} ^{N-2}$ by using \eqref{eq:changevar}.
 At this point, we choose the $(N-1)$-dimensional cycle $C$ to be the product of small loops of $y_\o$ enclosing $0$.
 Then, the integral simply picks up the $0$-th Laurent coefficient of the integrand.